32nd Annual Grammy Awards: Award winners

-The Grammy Award for Best New Artist was originally awarded to Milli Vanilli.
-However, on November 20, 1990, the National Academy of Recording Arts and Sciences revoked the award after producer Frank Farian admitted the duo did not sing at all on their album, Girl You Know It's True.
-As of the 2021 ceremony, this is the only time where a Grammy has been revoked.
+The Grammy Award for Best New Artist was originally awarded to Milli Vanilli, but the award was revoked by the National Academy of Recording Arts and Sciences on November 19, 1990 after the admission by band members Fab Morvan and Rob Pilatus that they did not sing on their album, Girl You Know It's True: the award was declared vacant.
+As of 2025, this is the only occasion that a Grammy award has been revoked.